 Sun Requirements for Key Lime Trees

 Your key lime tree is going to need a lot of sun.
-The most opportune location is somewhere the tree can get upwards of 8 hours of sunlight daily.
-The more sun you can provide it, the better as the exposure to heat is what makes a particularly delicious lime.
+The ideal location is somewhere the tree can get upwards of 8 hours of sunlight daily.
+The more sun you can provide lime trees, the better.
+The exposure to heat is what makes a particularly delicious lime.

 The place that receives the most sun is where you should plant your key lime tree if you want the highest quality of fruit.

 Soil for Key Lime Trees

 Fertile sandy loam soil is often recommended for citrus trees.
 The ideal soil pH should be between 6-7.5 (you can check this with a soil monitor here).

 You’ll want to make sure the soil you choose has excellent drainage.
 Key limes require a lot of watering and because the roots of a key lime tree grow shallow, they will rot if left in consistently soaked soil.

 Soil can be prepared prior to planting with compost and aged manure.
 It’s ideal if the soil can be prepared a few weeks prior to planting to allow the compost and manure to partially break down and increase the soil fertility.

 For less than ideal soil conditions, consider creating a gentle mound to plant into.
 The mound can be built up with compost, aged manure and soil, which will help drainage.

 A good rule of thumb for watering your key lime tree is to water it once or twice a week and water them deeply.
 At least until six inches of the soil is soaked or until water starts draining out of the potting container.